arjmandi/purple/README.md

 Each of these is an example of a story.
 In any domain-set, there's a dynamic of how things are connected to each other and how we can exploit them to our benefit.
 When a system recognizes those dynamics, either by itself or by learning from others, it has the ability to turn what it has learned into a form called **story**.
 A story is an articulation of a finding.

-Characteristics of stories:
+**** Design Principles of stories****
 - Stories aren't complete, they're fragments, so they have no limitation in nature, but in implementation there might be limitations in terms of bytes or characters.
 - Stories can be received and understood but not bit by bit.
 Meaning that they aren't objective and absolute, they are subjective and relative.
 (Subjective Intelligence)
 - Stories find their own place in the receiver's knowledge base and build new connectors to understand more stories.
-- Stories can be used to communicate between AI models.
+- Stories are used to communicate between AI models.
 - Stories are self-reinforcing.
 Meaning they form the understanding of a model, what it desires, what it considers good or bad.

-**Concept 3.** One human can be supersmart still won't do much on earth, but a collection of humans plus time, will change the world.
-Some examples of previous works in AI and algorithm design that addressed this concept are: agent-oriented design, particle swarm analysis, ant colony, etc. But almost all of them neglect the impact of "one small idea" while that’s actually how humanity works.
+**Concept 3. collective intelligence** One human can be supersmart still won't do much on earth, but a collection of humans plus time, will change the world.
+Some examples of previous works in AI and algorithm design that addressed this concept are: agent-oriented design, particle swarm analysis, ant colony, etc. But almost all of them neglect the impact of "one small idea".
+It means that an idea of a single person can do a lot but usually in collaborative systems it's hard to give higher wights to one idea.
+While that’s actually how humanity works.
 So in this proposal we emphasize on how important is "herd mentality" in human intelligence.
 Something seems to be very cheap but actualy very important.
+It's the "herd mentality" that makes single idea bold enough.

-Note: Our intelligence is collective.
-Curiosity in communication turns into being noisy; if there's a collective model with no amount of being noisy, there's no curiosity inside.
+Note: Curiosity in communication turns into noise; if there's a collective model with not enough noise, it's a very bad sign.

 ## Live Free Models
-Supposing having an implementation of these concepts, the resulting system comprises many models that are interacting together.
+Supposing to have an implementation of these concepts, the resulting system comprises a set of models that are interacting together.
 I call each of these models a Live Free Model(LFM).
 Any LFM knows its objective at any given time and constantly is updating it.
 A set of LFMs form something we call a **Purple.**

 ## Purple
-A Purple is a set of LFMs which we can communicate with.
+A Purple is a set of LFMs.
+We can also communicate with each Purple.

 ## How to use Purple
 Purple, (or any other implementation of AGI) is different from normal tools we have.
-It can be simpler to use or more difficult.
-Like a person.
+It can be difficult to interact with, like a human.

-On the other hand, we sometimes use other humans.
-Some ways that come to mind when we want to get something from a person are:
+Some ways that come to mind when we want to interact with someone:
 1. Using them, persuading them
 2. Trade with them
 3. Collaborate with them